Our hearty Apple And Sausage Stuffing Recipe is a crowd-pleasing side dish that’s guaranteed to become a favorite long after the holidays have passed.

 - 2 ribs celery diced

-- 2 tsp poultry seasoning
+- 2 teaspoons poultry seasoning

-- 1 granny smith apple peeled and diced
+- 1 Granny Smith apple peeled and diced

-- 3 cup stuffing mix or bread cubes
+- 3 cup day-old bread cubes

 - 2 cups chicken broth

-- 1 ⁄2 cup dried cranberries
+- 1/2 cup dried cranberries

-- 1 egg
+- 1 egg lightly whisked

 Instructions